 About (formerly called Summary)

-Include a summary (I’ve noticed record numbers of people skipping this entirely lately but even the “Go Naked” movement needs a loin cloth (and maybe I’d better stop with this analogy!)
+Include a summary (Lately I’ve noticed record numbers of people skipping this entirely but even the “Go Naked” movement needs a loin cloth (and maybe I’d better stop with this analogy!)
 Write 2 sentences in the first person – what you might say when introducing yourself at a networking event.
-Then add your 3 key words as bullets under those two sentences.
+Then add your 3 keywords as bullets under those two sentences.
 If you want to make it easy for people to contact you (e.g. job seekers or business owners with a product or service to sell), then add your email and/or phone number.

-Make sure your 3 key words are included plus relevant other skills.
-Use the editing pencil to move your top 3 to the beginning.
+Make sure your 3 keywords are included plus relevant other skills.
+Use the editing pencil to open the “reorder” option to move your top 3 to the beginning.
 Just because you can list 50 skills doesn’t mean you have to.
 There’s something to be said for focusing on a more limited number.
 So – for Go Naked month – choose 10-20 and get a gold star!
+There’s a new feature in the skills section to show what companies where you applied those skills.
+Confusing?
+Ignore it for now.

 Naked or not, you just can’t ignore that size matters when it comes to the number of connections you have so look at where you are now and set yourself a goal.
 Do you have 50 connections?
 Aim for at least a hundred by the end of your Go Naked month.
 Whatever number you have, aim for 50 more EXCEPT for those of you who already have over 500 connections.
 The goal I set for those of you with larger networks is to reach out to 50 of your existing connections in some way – send an email, give someone a call, comment on or like their status updates, congratulate someone on a promotion or job change.
 It’s not just about the numbers – it’s about meaningful contact.